microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-deployments.md

 ### Schedule

 [Schedule settings](/graph/api/resources/windowsupdates-schedulesettings) govern how the content is deployed over time to devices in the deployment audience.
-You can configure rollout settings for deployments of feature updates.
+You can configure schedule settings for deployments of feature updates.

-To learn more about rollout settings, see [Schedule a deployment](windowsupdates-schedule-deployment.md).
+To learn more about schedule settings, see [Schedule a deployment](windowsupdates-schedule-deployment.md).

 ### Monitoring